WebOrigami/docs/src/content/framework/intro2.md

 ---
-title: Explorable graphs represent data, files, and other resources complete = client/samples/frameworkIntro/complete.meta:
+title: Explorable graphs represent data, files, and other resources
 ---

 When creating digital content through transformation, it's often helpful to identify the high-level structure of the source form, intermediate forms, and result form.
 In many cases, the content will have a hierarchical or tree-like structure.

 A _graph_ is a great way to conceptualize and visualize such hierarchical structures.
 Mathematically speaking, a graph is a set of objects in which certain pairs of the objects are related in some way.
-Colloquially speaking, a graph is the sort of boxes-with-arrows diagram often used to depict the structure of organizations, processes, and websites.
+Colloquially speaking, a graph is the sort of boxes-with-arrows diagram you often see depicting the structure of organizations, processes, and websites.

 ## Visualize the source folder as a graph

 The `src` folder for this project contains the source form of your site.
 File system folders are hierarchical, so you think of that folder as a graph.
 Graph Origami includes tools that let you visualize structures like the `src` folder as a graph in your browser.

-<span class="tutorialStep"></span> Add `.svg` to the URL you're previewing so that it ends with `/src/.svg`.
-If you're using Glitch or StackBlitz, do this in the fake address bar inside the Glitch or StackBlitz page.
+<span class="tutorialStep"></span> Navigate to a virtual file called `.svg`.
+If you're using Glitch or StackBlitz, do this in the fake address bar above the preview window.
+Glitch tries hard to prevent you from navigating to a page that starts with a period, so you'll need to either the type the `svg` part and then add a `.` at the beginning, or cut-and-paste the text `.svg` into the address bar.
 If you're running locally, do this in your browser's real address bar.

-You'll see the `src` folder visually represented as a graph:
+You'll see the `public` folder visually represented as a graph:

 <figure>
-{{ svg framework-intro }}
+{{ svg framework-intro/src/public }}
 </figure>

-The little circles represent folders, like `src`, `photos`, and `public`.
-The boxes represent _values_ — in this case, files in those folders.
+The little circles represent folders, like the `public` folder itself (on the left) and the `images` folder (in the middle).
+The boxes represent _values_ — in this case, the contents of files.
 The arrow labels, or _keys_, are the way the graph identifies what's what.
 In the case of a folder, the keys are the file names.

+The `public` graph shown above in sitting inside a larger graph for the entire project.

 ## Visualize the team data as a graph

 The `team.yaml` data also has a hierarchical structure: it's an array of people, each of which have some properties.

-<span class="tutorialStep"></span> Navigate to the `team.yaml` file in the browser.
-If the browser's still showing the graph above, click the box for `team.yaml` to navigate to it.
-Or type in the address bar to navigate to `/src/team.yaml` file.

-You'll see the contents of the file itself:

 ```\yaml
-{{ framework-intro/team.yaml }}
+{{ framework-intro/src/team.yaml }}
 ```

-<span class="tutorialStep"></span> Now view the `team.yaml` data in graph form by adding `.svg` to the address bar.
-You'll see the team data represented visually:
+We can visually represent the data as a graph:

 <figure>
-{{ svg framework-intro/team.yaml }}
+{{ svg framework-intro/src/team.yaml }}
 </figure>

-The `0`, `1`, and `2` are the indices from the array of names.
-If you ask this graph for `0`, you'll get a node that represents the data for Alice: a subgraph that currently defines a single property node for `name`.
+In this graph, the top-level keys are integers (0, 1, 2), which are the indices of the array of names.
+The second-level keys are strings: `name`, `image`, etc.

+Like the `public` folder, the graph of data in `team.yaml` in also sitting inside the larger project graph.
+It turns out to be useful to treat all these graphs the same way.

 ## Explorable graphs

 Graph Origami is designed to work with a very flexible type of graph called an _explorable graph_.
 An explorable graph is any structure that can do two things:

 1. An explorable graph can tell you the keys it has — the labels on the arrows leading to the values.
-In the case of the `src` folder, the keys are file names (`photos`, etc.); for the team data, the keys are the object keys (`name`, `location`, etc.).
+In the case of the `public` folder, the keys are file names (`images`, etc.); for the team data, the keys are the object keys (`name`, `location`, etc.).
 1. You can ask an explorable graph for the value that goes with a given key.
 If you ask the graph for `src` folder for the `public` key, it will give you back the `public` folder as a graph.
 If you ask the team data graph for the `0` key, it will give you back the data for the first team member.

 Graph Origami _treats all graphs exactly the same way_.
 Whatever you can do to a graph of files you can do to a graph of data, and vice versa.
 For example, while many web servers let you browse through files, Graph Origami lets you also browse into data files.

 <span class="tutorialStep"></span> In the address bar, navigate to `/src/team.yaml` to see the team data.
 Now add a trailing slash to that address, so that it reads `/src/team.yaml/`.